-One of the questions I get asked the most is “how do I know when my sourdough starter is ready to bake with”?
+One of the questions I get asked the most is "what does sourdough starter look like when it's ready" and " how do you know when your sourdough starter is ready?"

 This blog will take you through the readiness signs to look for, as well as how to know when your sourdough starter has reached maturity.